So here we are again – we’re just about to kick off our “week on” with my three stepchildren.

 As I’ve said before, our lives look every different from one week to next.

-One week it's just my husband, our toddler and I with quiet dinners, quiet nights and minimal laundry.
+One week it’s just my husband, our toddler and I with quiet dinners, quiet nights and minimal laundry.
 The next, week we have a crazy house.
-It's all about balancing the schedules of four kids, often trying to figure out how to be in two places at once... and well, the laundry is the opposite of minimal.
+It’s all about balancing the schedules of four kids, often trying to figure out how to be in two places at once, while staying on top of the mounds of laundry.

 Over the years I’ve realized that doing certain tasks on Sunday and Monday of our “weeks on” makes for a less chaotic week